NearNodeFlash/NearNodeFlash.github.io/docs/guides/global-lustre/readme.md

 PV/PVC pair in that namespace.
 This allows pods in that namespace to access global lustre.
 The `default` namespace should appear in this list.
 This makes the `lustrefilesystem` resource available to the `default` namespace, which makes it available to containers (e.g.  container workflows) running in the `default` namespace.

 The `nnf-dm-system` namespace is added automatically - no need to specify that manually here.
+The NNF Data Movement Manager is responsible for ensuring that the `nnf-dm-system` is in `spec.namespaces`.
+This is to ensure that the NNF DM Worker pods have global lustre mounted as long as `nnf-dm` is deployed. **To unmount global lustre from the NNF DM Worker pods, the `lustrefilesystem` resource must be deleted**.

 The `lustrefilesystem` resource itself should be created in the `default` namespace (i.e.
 `metadata.namespace`).